WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 wait on and the `i32` operand is the maximum number of waiters to wake up.
 The result is the number of waiters that were actually woken up.

-> Note: It may also be necessary to have versions of the waitqueue where the control field is an i64
+> Note: It may also be necessary to have versions of the waitqueue where the control field is an i32
-> or a shared eqref.
-An eqref version almost satisfies the use case for the i32 version as well,
-> since you could store an i31ref in the eqref field, except that you would not be able to perform
-> the full complement of i31 RMW operations on the eqref without it being statically typed as an
-> i31.
+> or i64.
+This would both allow more bits to be stored in the control word and would allow direct
+> atomic arithmetic rather than requiring updating an i31 in a CAS loop.

+Threads that are waiting indefinitely on a wait queue that is no longer reachable on threads that might possibly notify it are eligible to be garbage collected along with the wait queue itself.
+This may be observable if it causes finalizers registered in the host to be fired.

 [wait-notify]: https://github.com/WebAssembly/threads/blob/main/proposals/threads/Overview.md#wait-and-notify-operators